What kinds of workplaces are subject to Oregon workplace smoking laws?

 In Oregon, in what parts of the workplace is smoking prohibited?
 Where is smoking permitted?

-Smoking is prohibited throughout the entire workplace unless there are employee lounges designated for smoking.
+Smoking is prohibited throughout the entire workplace.
 Smoking is also prohibited within 10 feet of a building exit, entrance, open window, or vent intake serving an enclosed area.
-Smoking is permitted in employee lounges designated for smoking.

 What are the requirements for designated smoking areas in Oregon workplaces?